Online Bin Packing with Predictions: A Broader Class of Algorithms

 Upon arrival of an item of size $x\in [1,k]$, \hybrid marks it as either an item to be served by \pp, or as an item to be served by $A$; we call such an item a {\em PP-item} or an {\em $A$-item}, in accordance to this action.
 Moreover, for every $x\in [1,k]$, \hybrid maintains two counters: \cnt, which is the number of items of size $x$ that have been served so far, and \ppcnt, which is the number of PP-items of size $x$ that have been served so far.

 We describe the actions of \hybrid.
 Suppose that an item of size $x$ arrives.
 If there is an empty placeholder of size $x$ in a non-empty bin, then the item is assigned to that bin (and to the corresponding placeholder), and declared PP-item.
 Otherwise, there are two possibilities: If \ppcnt$\leq \lambda \cdot$ \cnt, then it is served using \pp and is declared PP-item.
 If \ppcnt$> \lambda \cdot$ \cnt, then it is served using $A$ and declared $A$-item.
+Thus, $\lambda$ is a measure of the ``involvement'' of the two algorithms in serving a given sequence.
+For extreme values of $\lambda$, \hybrid reduces to one of its two components: if $\lambda=1$, then \hybrid reduces to \pp, whereas if $\lambda=0$, it reduces to $A$.

 Note that in \hybrid, $A$ and \pp maintain their own bin space, so when serving according to one of these algorithms, only the bins opened by the corresponding algorithm are considered.
 Thus, we can partition the bins used by \hybrid into {\em PP-bins} and {\em $A$-bins}.